pandeyneha0123/HR-Management-System/README.md

 Admin Can View All Department,
 Admin Can Update Department Details,
 Admin Can Update Employee Details,
-Admin Can Transfer Any Employee to Other Department, Admin Can Approve & Reject Leave,
+Admin Can Transfer Any Employee to Other Department Admin Can Approve & Reject Leave,
 -----------------------------------------------------